Jarar14/PaperRoute/README.md

 * Change static time intervals to dynamic intervals to expand on user usage

 ## Overall
 This was a first Hackathon for 3/4 members in our team.
 We were able to effectively delegate the workload and take personal responsibility for a major facet of the app's success.
-We're very proud of the work we put into developing a clean, and interesting, platform and feel that our idea should be shared with others.
+We're very proud of the work we put into developing a clean, and interesting platform and feel that our idea should be shared with others.

 ## Built With
 * [Python](https://www.python.org/) - Main language